 This one speaks for itself, really.
 Simulated phishing emails teach your employees how to spot a phishing attack so that they won’t fall victim to a real one, should it find its way into their inboxes.
 This means that they’re far less likely to click on a malicious attachment or URL if they’ve learned to be suspicious of it.

-Phishing simulations can also enable you as an admin to identify any individuals who aren’t so tech-savvy or security aware, so that you can recommend or assign further training to them.
+Phishing simulations can also enable you as an admin to identify any individuals or user groups who aren’t so tech-savvy or security-aware, so that you can recommend or assign further training to them.
 This will help you patch any vulnerabilities in your workforce’s knowledge and create a stronger line of defense.

 Monitor Your Attack Rate

 The best phishing simulation solutions come with robust reporting and analytics capabilities that collect information on the success rate of the attacks.
 These reports usually include how many users opened the email, how many users clicked on a link to a “compromised” website or downloaded an attachment, and how many users reported the email.
 You can use this information to monitor the progress of the simulation campaign and each of your employees’ learning, as well as target training to make sure that all of your employees will respond correctly should they face a real attack.

 You can also track the improvement of your organization’s phishing awareness over time and demonstrate to senior leaders within the company just how widespread and serious the threat of phishing is.
 This could—drum roll, please—motivate an increase in security funding.